aardappel/lobster/lobster/docs/source/type_checker.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 def compile_time_if(x):
-    if x is int | x is float:
+    if x is int or x is float:
         1 / x
     else:
         x